yandex-cloud/docs/en/vision/operations/classification/quality.md

 _Image classification is currently in the [Preview stage](/docs/overview/concepts/launch-stages)._

-To evaluate the quality of an image, use the [Image Classification](../../concepts/classification/index.md) feature.
+To evaluate the quality of an image, use the [Image Classification](../../concepts/classification/index.md).

 In the [batchAnalyze](../../api-ref/Vision/batchAnalyze.md) method, set the `type` property to `Classification`, and in the configuration, specify the [quality](../../concepts/classification/supported-models.md#quality) model.